 Rather than forfeiting this compensation when your claim is denied, the best course of action is almost always to retain an experienced workers’ comp lawyer who can file an appeal on your behalf.

-- A belief that your injuries were in part due to your intentional neglect, or that those injuries happened apart from your performance of job-related duties
+- The evidence suggests you were under the influence of drugs or alcohol when you sustained injuries in a work-related accident.
+Or a belief that your injuries were in part due to your intentional neglect, or that those injuries happened apart from your performance of job-related duties

-- Your injuries are due to a pre-existing medical condition
+- Your employer suspects that you got hurt while you were not at work.
+Your injuries are due to a pre-existing medical condition

-- You are seeking out-of-network medical care or services that are not allowed or covered by your employer’s workers’ comp insurance
+- You did not take prescribed medications or follow through with therapy or other recommendations from the approved workers’ comp physician.
+Alternatively, you are seeking out-of-network medical care or services that are not allowed or covered by your employer’s workers’ comp insurance

 - Other legal or insurance company challenges that are specific to the facts of your claim